Slash FW20/21 Splitboard Hardgoods Preview

 Onto functionality now; how do you make your stuff work better during skinning, during transitions and riding?

-I’ve less taper than on the Freeride Board model this split option is coupled to, that plus the 4cm setback puts the rider in the back for increased speed, float and landings in Pow while maintaining best balance when skinning.
-For next season I also got to upgrade to Union Binding hardware with Insert instead of bolts which make it a clean and easy to handle system that works.
+I’ve less taper than on the Freeride Board model this split option is coupled to, that plus the 4cm setback puts the rider in the back for increased speed, float and landings in pow while maintaining the best balance when skinning.
+For next season I also got to upgrade to Union Binding hardware with inserts instead of bolts which make it a clean and easy to handle system that works.

 What unique or new features will splitboarders dig about your gear next year?